Three graduates in the Notre Dame College Class of 2020 were honored for their academic achievement and campus leadership.

 While working on her graduate degree, Norris joined the College’s staff as a full-time administrative coordinator for the Notre Dame Finn Center for Adult, Graduate and Online Students.
 She completed her graduate degree with one of the highest academic records in the history of the program.

 The St. Catherine of Alexandria Award is presented to outstanding master’s degree candidates in the graduating class.
-The recipients are chosen by the graduate faculty on the basis of leadership, scholarship and service to and support of the College and community-at-large.
+The recipients are chosen by the graduate faculty based on leadership, scholarship and service to and support of the College and community-at-large.
 This prestigious award is sponsored by Kappa Gamma Pi, the National Catholic College Graduate Honor Society, in honor of Frances Burger Noetzel, a Notre Dame College graduate from the class of 1941.

 About Notre Dame College